louyichen10/EVS_ICCR/README.md

 2. Place the CSV file in the `FRAM/` directory.
 3. Run `main_AL.m` or `main_PL.m` as needed.

 > **Note:** The original Framingham data is not included in this repository due to potential copyright restrictions.
-Please obtain the data independently.

 ## Requirements